Aerolab/youtube-tv/README.md

 grunt nodewebkitbuild
 ```

-*Note:* You may run into some issues when on Mac or Linux.
+*Note:* You may run into some issues when doing this on Mac or Linux.
 In that case, try using "sudo npm install" and "sudo grunt nodewebkitbuild".

 **npm install** installs all of the dependencies you mentioned in package.json, both the regular dependencies and the development ones, like grunt and grunt-nodewebkitbuild, which downloads the windows and mac version of node-webkit, setting them up so they can play videos, and building the app.